softworkz/embyuserwiki/Music-naming.md

 - VolumeX
 - Volume-X

 Any naming convention for audio files is acceptable.
-Track numbers are retrieved using ID3 tags.
+Track numbers are retrieved using embedded ID3 tag information.

 ## Music Videos